 There are five main grades of mortar mix: K, O, N, S, and M. Each has different uses based on its flexibility, bonding properties, and compressive strength.

-Because Type K mortar is so soft, it is rarely used in new construction, but can work well for specialty applications such as restoration projects.
-For example, ancient or historic buildings require a soft mix such as Type K, which would not be significantly stronger than the existing masonry.
+Let’s start with Type K since it is the weakest mortar type, and we’ll work our way on up the chain.
+Type K mortar has a compressive strength of approximately 75 PSI (Pounds per Square Inch).
+Because Type K is so soft, it is rarely used in new construction; however, it can work well for specialty applications such as restoration projects.
+Ancient or historic buildings require this soft mix so the new masonry is not significantly stronger than the existing masonry.

-In the construction industry, the words ‘above grade’ and ‘below grade’ can be used to define the section of a structure that is located above or below ground level.
+In the construction industry, the words ‘above-grade’ and ‘below-grade’ can be used to define the section of a structure that is located above or below ground level.